Top strategies to remain calm in the heat of the moment when you’re a caregiver

-As a caregiver for a person with dementia there is another extra step, and it is hugely important.
+As a caregiver for a person with dementia there is another factor and it is hugely important.

-In order to cope in a better way and in order to not take it so personally understanding how the brain changes and how this affects behaviours, moods, and relationships, will help you!
+In order to cope in a better way and in order to not take it so personally, understanding how the brain changes and how this affects behaviours, moods, and relationships, will help you make sense of everything!

-Far more often it is subtle and hidden, and when you don’t know it’s there, it’s hard to recognize the common pitfalls and to know how to avoid the common mistakes.
+Far more often brain damage is subtle and hidden, and when you don’t know it’s there, it’s hard to recognize the common pitfalls and to know how to avoid the common mistakes.

 Here, Sally’s husband’s problem wasn’t just his memory;

 He didn’t see the bigger picture anymore and didn’t fully understand why it was so important to Sally to have this basket, as a result of the brain damage.

-He forgot that it was there because he had major trouble remembering where he put things.
+He forgot that it was there because of his memory problems.
+Basically he forgot he had a problem.

-And he felt so much shame, that he pretended he knew exactly what he was doing.
+And when she confronted him, he felt so much shame, that he pretended he knew exactly what he was doing.
 He rather wanted to be seen as a stubborn man, than as a forgetful person (in his mind, ‘a dumb person’)

 Sally didn’t know this and she thought at some point that he was just a mean and selfish man—because she didn’t recognize and understand the changes in his brain.

-Once you know why it’s important to stay calm and understand a changing brain, you know that it is not a personal well thought out attack.
-You can tell yourself something like, “No matter what, if I feel triggered (because that will continue to happen, perhaps less often), it’s not personal and I am not going to react.
+You can then start to tell yourself something like, “No matter what, if I feel triggered (because that will continue to happen, perhaps less often), it’s not personal and I am not going to react.